 You can also fly into GHB on Silver Air (800-881-4999) from Ft.
 Lauderdale (FLL).
 If you’re coming from or connecting through Florida, Bahamasair flies from Miami, Ft.
 Lauderdale, Orlando and Palm Beach into NAS and connects into RSD or GHB.
 Their website will quote you a through-fare.

 There are also chartered airlines which fly into Eleuthera.
-Marty can provide information if you wish to pursue that option.
+Darby can provide information if you wish to pursue that option.

 Please note that passports are required for all Caribbean air travellers.